tihomir-a51/Base-Project-Pyhont-React/README.md

     pip list
     ```

 3. Configure environment variables for email, OAuth2, JWT, and database settings

+File dotenv.env should be created locally in root directory and it is ignored in .gitignore.
+The file is mandatory and example for it can be seen below:

 <img width="863" alt="Screenshot 2024-01-18 at 21 25 54" src="https://github.com/tihomir-a51/Base-Project-Python-React/assets/138571393/7bf83b8f-9044-4482-9f83-2815e2ef4ebf">